Your Attribution Model Is Precise but Not Accurate - Here’s Why

 Media Mix Modeling / MMM

-Media mix modeling is neither accurate nor precise.
-MMM has accuracy problems because brands tend to ramp up spend when going into peak time periods and ramp down in slower periods.
+Traditional media mix modeling (MMM)is neither accurate nor precise.
+Traditional MMMs have accuracy problems because brands tend to ramp up spend when going into peak time periods and ramp down in slower periods.
 Without experimentation, you can't be sure how much bias is caused by brands increasing spend into peak periods and decreasing spend into trough periods.
 If there is no spend variability, then there are no changes to be detected.
 It has precision problems because these models only look at aggregate daily KPI data while evaluating multiple media channels, so often there's just not much for the model to run on.
+To account for this, either use experimentation to validate traditional MMM results or a Causal MMM, in which the model is constantly calibrated based on experiment results.

 Geo-Testing Incrementality